Learn how to build an iOS application that can claim an mDoc via OID4VCI

 .clientId

-: This is the identifier that is used by the issuer to recognise the wallet application.
+: This is the identifier that is used by the issuer to recognize the wallet application.
 This is only used internally in the interaction between the wallet and the issuer and can be any string as long as it is registered with the issuer as a trusted wallet application.

 Add Bluetooth and biometric permissions